oumeima-elgharbi/P4_Data_Science_OpenClassrooms/variables_definition.md

 - NumberofFloors : Number of floors reported in Portfolio Manager

-- PropertyGFATotal : Total building and parking gross floor area.
+- **PropertyGFATotal** : Total building and parking gross floor area.

+- **PropertyGFAParking** : Total space in square feet of all types of parking (Fully Enclosed, Partially Enclosed, and Open).

-- PropertyGFABuilding(s) : Total floor space in square feet between the outside surfaces of a building’s enclosing walls.
+- **PropertyGFABuilding(s)** : Total floor space in square feet between the outside surfaces of a building’s enclosing walls.
 This includes all areas inside the building(s), such as tenant space, common areas, stairwells, basements, storage, etc.

+- **LargestPropertyUseTypeGFA** : The gross floor area (GFA) of the largest use of the property.

+- **SecondLargestPropertyUseTypeGFA** : The gross floor area (GFA) of the second largest use of the property.

-- LargestPropertyUseTypeGFA : The gross floor area (GFA) of the largest use of the property.
+- **ThirdLargestPropertyUseTypeGFA** : The gross floor area (GFA) of the third largest use of the property.

   - N.B. : Gross floor area (GFA) = the total floor area contained within the building measured to the external face of the external walls.
 (Wikipedia)